-- 1. SSE's carbon dioxide equivalent (CO2e) from its electricity generation emissions data; and - 2.
-The total output from SSE's electricity generation (both thermal (coal, oil, gas, biomass, multifuel) and renewables (onshore and offshore wind, hydro and pumped storage).
+- SSE's carbon dioxide equivalent (CO2e) from its electricity generation emissions data; and - The total output from SSE's electricity generation from both thermal (gas, oil, biomass, multifuel) and renewables (onshore and offshore wind, hydro and pumped storage).

-This intensity ratio is used to measure SSE's performance against its 2030 carbon intensity target which is to 'cut the carbon intensity of the electricity it generates by 50% by 2030 based on 2017/18 levels'.
+This intensity ratio is used to measure SSE's performance against its 2030 carbon intensity target which is to 'cut the carbon intensity of the electricity it generates by 60% by 2030 based on 2017/18 levels'.